 Estrada worked as a UAW Region 1A temporary organizer successfully organizing a number of Parts suppliers.
 She helped organize workers at Mexican Industries in southwest Detroit in 1995, resulting in one of the UAW’s largest victories among Spanish-speaking manufacturing workers.

 Estrada’s organizing ability was recognized by then UAW President Stephen P. Yokich, who appointed Estrada to the UAW International’s organizing staff in 2000.

 She was soon appointed to Coordinator of Michigan organizing and ran the Michigan Organizing Center.
 In 2007 UAW Vice President Terry Thurman appointed her as the Administrative Assistant over the Organizing Department.
 After Terry Thurman’s retirement UAW President, Ron Gettelfinger appointed Estrada as the Director of the National Organizing Department.

 She was first elected UAW Vice President in 2010 and assigned to direct the unions UAW Independents, Parts and Supplier/Competitive Shop Department, Public Sector and Health care servicing department, and the UAW Women’s Department.
 While in that role she was the lead negotiator for over 17,000 UAW workers in the State of Michigan.

 Estrada also led negotiations for the Michigan Coalition of State Employee Unions, providing historic agreements protecting health care and establishing vital programs addressing privatization and workplace democracy for over 35,000 state employees.

 The long-time organizer and activist is involved with many labor and community organizations.
 Estrada is a proud member of UAW Local 174, having worked at Impressions in Taylor, MI.
-She is the mother of twin 15-year-old sons, stepmother to four and grandmother of six.
-She is the widow of the late UAW organizer and retired Administrative Assistant Frank White.
+She is the proud Mother of twin sons, Stepmother to four, and Grandmother of six.
+She is the widow of the late UAW Organizer and retired Administrative Assistant, Frank White.